cyberark/conjur-spring-boot-sdk/README.md

 ## Using the Conjur Spring Boot Plugin

 The following information is provided as guidance for using the plugin.
+There are 2 alternative models in which the plugin can be used by an application.
+The firstone is based on a standard springboot @Value annotation and an optional conjur.priperties file to enable sectets name mapping.
+And the second one is based on Conjur native annotations, @ConjurValue and @ConjurValues enabling individual and bulk secrets retrieval.

-1. `@ConjurPropertySource` provides a convenient and declarative mechanism for adding a `PropertySource` to Spring’s `Environment` by adding an optional file with the name `conjur.properties` in a Spring Boot discoverable location `(/src/main/resources/)`.
-Use `@ConjurPropertySource`in conjunction with @Configuration classes.
+Option 1. `@ConjurPropertySource` annotation provides a convenient and declarative mechanism for adding a Conjur vault based `PropertySource` to Spring’s `Environment`.
+COnjur manage secrets can be feched using standard @Value annotation.
+By adding an optional file with the name `conjur.properties` in a Spring Boot classloader discoverable location e.g. `(<a path>/resources/)` user can map the names of secrets as specified in the application code to the names stored in the Vault.
+Please make sure to use `@ConjurPropertySource`in conjunction with @Configuration classes.

  Here's an example use case: Given the following vault path `policy/my-application` containing this configuration data pair `database.password=mysecretpassword`, the following `@Configuration` class uses `@ConjurPropertySource` to contribute `policy/my-application` to the `Environment`'s set of `PropertySources`